sjmignot/dogsbody/content/posts/suede-songs.md

 ## Mold Baby (& The Queen Midas), The So So Glos

-The first song on the playlist, Mold Baby was buried in my main playlist, but popped up on shuffle.
+The first song on the playlist, Mold Baby, was buried in my main spotify playlist, but popped up on shuffle.
 I looped it for the rest of the day.
 I sent it to one of my friends with a tagline of "this is rather spiritual," not necessarily knowing what I meant, but knowing that it was true, at least for me (though I in no way consider myself spiritual, having generally conflated spirualitiy with strong emotional resonance).

 The song stacks raw, slurred, softly harmonized vocals with a tambourine, a mutted mubling horn, and a ukulele.
 If you're not intrigued at this point, I don't know what else to tell you.